 Then stroke the paths.
 To vary the stroke, we can check Simulate Pressure to get narrow pointed dot lines.
 We may try any different color we prefer to get the desired result.

 Still, with the same ways, we can add more dot lines on areas around the eyes of the model.

 Here is the result so far…..

-In this step we will add some highlight around the girl.
+In this step, we will add some highlights around the girl.
 Create a new layer (Shift+Ctrl+N) above all the other layers.
 Fill (Shif+F5) this layer with black.
 Set its blending to color dodge and name it, say, highlight.
-Take a very soft round brush with opacity of about 4-5%.
-On this layer, paint soft white color around the shoulder, neck and other parts of the girl where needed.
+Take a very soft round brush with an opacity of about 4-5%.
+On this layer, paint soft white color around the shoulder, neck, and other parts of the girl where needed.
 Here is the layer in normal blending.